shaliulab/idtrackerai/README.md

 Go to the [Quick start](http://idtracker.ai/quickstart.html) and follow the instructions to track a simple example video.

+## Monitoring idtracker.ai

+As the GUI does not include many progress indicators and some processes can be computationally demanding, we recommend to monitor the flow of the system using the terminal.
+Also, we typically monitor the state of the CPU and RAM memory using the command

+    htop

+*htop* can be installed doing:

+    sudo apt install htop

+We monitor the performance and the state of the GPU running the command:

+    watch nvidia-smi

 ## Documentation and examples of tracked videos